fastoch/Linux/Redirection.md

 A single 'greater than' sign overwrites the existing data.

-If we want to append rather than overwrite, we'll use 2 'greater than' signs:
+If we want to append data rather than overwriting it, we'll use 2 'greater than' signs:
 `command >> filename`
-This way, we won't overwrite already existing data.

 ---

+# When can it be useful?

+These redirection techniques can be particularly handy when working with applications or scripts.

 ---